Module 10.9: Zero Trust Architecture in Hybrid Cloud

 Section titled “What You’ll Be Able to Do”After completing this module, you will be able to:

-- Implement zero trust network architectures for Kubernetes using service mesh mTLS, network policies, and SPIFFE identities
+- Design zero trust network architectures for Kubernetes using service mesh mTLS, network policies, and SPIFFE identities.

-- Configure workload identity verification with SPIFFE/SPIRE across multi-cluster and multi-cloud environments
+- Implement workload identity verification with SPIFFE/SPIRE across multi-cluster and multi-cloud environments.

-- Deploy micro-segmentation policies that enforce least-privilege network access at the pod and service level
+- Evaluate micro-segmentation policies that enforce least-privilege network access at the pod and service level.

 Why This Module Matters

-This is the fundamental flaw of perimeter security: it creates a hard outer shell and a soft interior.
-A VPN gives you an all-or-nothing binary: you are either outside (no access) or inside (access to almost everything).
-In a world where contractors, remote employees, cloud services, and Kubernetes clusters all need varying levels of access, the perimeter model is dangerously inadequate.
+This is the fundamental flaw of perimeter security: it creates a hard outer shell and a soft, vulnerable interior.
+A traditional VPN gives you an all-or-nothing binary state.
+You are either considered outside and have absolutely no access, or you are inside and have access to almost everything on the corporate flat network.
+In a modern computing environment where contractors, remote employees, managed cloud services, and ephemeral Kubernetes clusters all need varying levels of granular access, the perimeter model is dangerously inadequate and operationally brittle.

-Zero Trust flips this model.
-Instead of “trust everything inside the network,” Zero Trust says “trust nothing, verify everything.”
-Every request — whether it comes from inside your data center, from a Kubernetes pod, from an employee’s laptop, or from a cloud service — must prove its identity, demonstrate it is authorized, and pass through policy evaluation before being granted access.
-In this module, you will learn the principles of Zero Trust architecture, how BeyondCorp and Identity-Aware Proxies work, how to implement micro-segmentation in Kubernetes, how to replace VPNs with modern access patterns, and how SLSA frameworks secure your CI/CD supply chain.
+Zero Trust flips this model entirely.
+Each request should prove its identity, demonstrate it is authorized for the specific action, and pass through policy evaluation before being granted access.
+This applies regardless of whether the request originates from a deep internal data center, a Kubernetes pod, an employee’s laptop at a coffee shop, or a third-party cloud service.
+In this module, you will learn the core principles of Zero Trust architecture, how Identity-Aware Proxies work, how to implement micro-segmentation in Kubernetes, how to replace legacy VPNs, and how to secure your software supply chain using SLSA frameworks.

 Zero Trust Principles